furkanozcel/Deneme/README.md

 Please adhere to the Dart style guide.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+(Note:  LICENSE file was not provided in the input data).

 ## Author